Saint Mary's Cathedral of KonTum

 Learn more about the culture of the ethnic people here (Source: Vietnamnet)

 End your day near the Dak Bla River, just a few kilometers from the cathedral.
 Take a picnic mat, street food, and sit down to watch the sun set glisten over the gentle stream of the river.
 Locals typically congregate here to fish, chat, or play traditional music.
-It's the perfect location to fill your lungs, reflect upon the day, and soak up the serenity of Kon Tum's gentle beauty.
+It's the perfect location to fill your lungs, reflect upon the day, and soak up the serenity of Kon Tum Ward's gentle beauty.

 As the evening falls, the silhouette of the cathedral spire can be seen against the dying light from time to time, a view which remains with you long after you have left.
 More adventurous visitors can pre book riverside picnic packages with Asia King Travel and enjoy local specialties and conversation with residents in a relaxed environment.